 On the surface, commissioning an eBook as part of your content strategy looks like a slam dunk.
-Grab a topic, fill some pages, and your audience will be tripping over themselves to get a copy, right?
+Grab a topic, fill some pages with content from article content writers, and your audience will be tripping over themselves to get a copy, right?
 Unfortunately, if you’re reading this, chances are the exact opposite happened when the dust settled and your eBook went live.
 With this in mind, let’s delve into some of the reasons why your eBook flopped, as well as set the stage for making a triumphant return back onto the scene with a winning offering.

 A Distinct Lack of Direction

 At the top of the list, according to industry expert Neil Patel and his research for the Content Marketing Institute, is a distinct lack of direction with your eBook.
 Essentially, wanting results for the sake of results simply isn’t enough.
 Consumers can see through thinly-veiled sales pitches with ease, so lacking direction in terms of both substance and value is the fastest way to disenfranchise these viewers and end up on the wrong side of the digital conversation.

 Aside from falling flat with the overarching message and coming across as shallow with readers, Patel also notes that most brands don’t put enough stock into the visual side of eBooks.
 Missing the mark on catchy cover photos, graphics that help highlight key points, and other images within these offerings all diminish the impact of these books.
 Sure, an eBook doesn’t have to have visual content to succeed, but failing to provide these selections when the situation calls for it can marginalize the reach generated by this offering on behalf of your brand.